GIST-DSLab/GIFARC/README.md

 ### 3. Generate Your Own GIFARC

-Once your Set up is down Open `description_executor.ipynb` and run the code here
+Once your Set up is down, open `description_executor.ipynb` and run the code here.

 ### 4. Check the Web Demo